maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 * Bailey K, [Gaussian Processes for Dummies](http://katbailey.github.io/post/gaussian-processes-for-dummies/)
   * Very accessible introduction based on Murphy's book

-These results will play a key role in Gaussian processes and the use of them will be highlighted when they are encountered.
 <hr class="with-margin">
 <h4 class="header" id="appendix">Appendix Q and A</h4>